rockstor/rockstor-doc/interface/storage/file_sharing/nfs_ops.rst

    :width: 100%
    :align: center

-The top part of this page lists the NFS exports that have been already created using the :ref:`add_nfs_export` button.
+The top part of the resulting page (see below) lists the NFS exports that have been already created using the :ref:`add_nfs_export` button.
 The bottom part of this page, however, allows you to manually add an NFS export to the :code:`/etc/export` file.
 As a result, one or more NFS exports can be added by entering it/them as if you were